phaserjs/phaser/README.md

 <div align="center"><img src="http://phaser.io/images/github/phaser-world.png"></div>

-Every Friday we publish the [Phaser World](http://phaser.io/community/newsletter) newsletter.
+Every Monday we publish the [Phaser World](http://phaser.io/community/newsletter) newsletter.
 It's packed full of the latest Phaser games, tutorials, videos, meet-ups, talks, and more.
 It also contains our weekly Development Progress updates, where you can read about what new features we've been working on.

 Previous editions can found on our [Back Issues](http://phaser.io/community/backissues) page.